lxuniverse/defense-vae/README.md

 * The final results will be written in results.txt in the white_box and black_box folders.
 The attack index 1,2,3 corresponds to the FGSM, RANDFGSM and CW attack.

-* Please run the black-box experiments after the white-box experiments, because the black-box experiments need the VAE model trained in the white-box experiments.
+* Please run the black-box experiments after the white-box experiments because the black-box experiments need the VAE models trained in the white-box experiments.

 ## Citations